carleshf/personal_site/content/academic/index.md

 * 2015-05 as _Instructor_

 2h: Genomic data visualization

+#### Introduction to R
+* Barcelona Institute for Global Health // Bioinformatic Research Group in Epidemiology
+* 2014-04 as _Instructor_

+4h: Algorithms and programming structures

 #### Introduction to python for bioinformatics
 * Centre for Research in Agricultural Genomics // Statistical and population genomics